PrasannaDataBus/Build-AWS-Data-Lake-Pipeline/README.md

 <img width="1389" height="195" alt="{8D181A08-DD42-4AAA-B014-1465ABBB0D1D}" src="https://github.com/user-attachments/assets/cfcb0e3a-4bd7-4b2d-a226-b084fe1a8aa0" />

 you can check this or leave out -> but it is a best practice to check

+### Note: Please pre assess your migrations process to evaluate pre-requisites and limitations.

 24. Migration task startup configuration